davedotdev/nats_patterns/leaf_dual_remotes/README.md

 You'll need the NATS server binary and the latest NATS CLI.
 Create some contexts, one for the green, one for blue and one for both red accounts.

+The account layout is important.

+__GREEN__
+CORE account is only on green.
+ONSITE account is the downstream account for the leaf node to bind to.

+__RED__
+UPSTREAM binds to the green ONSITE account.
+DOWNSTREAM binds to the blue's ONSITE account.

+__BLUE__
+ONSITE account is the site local account.

+The behaviour mimics one of shared services etc, where an onsite account can publish to subjects that appear on a central services system.
+But, such a system should not be easily violated regarding its security posture.
+Also, the ONSITE account should be able to receive some messages from the CORE account in the shared services account.
+This could be for software upgrade reasons, fleet management etc.

+The leaf node here acts as a form of 'break glass' and isolation.
+This could sit in a DMZ somewhere and would satisfy PCI-DSS requirements for a break-glass solution, with the leaf initiating connections both outbound and deeper into the network, towards the blue cluster.

 ### Requirements

 __core.cloud.>__